-- .01 Current required reporting of supplemental information consists of: - Schedule of District Organization, Board and Administration Members, and Auxiliary Organizations See APPENDIX C - 2) Schedule of Expenditures of Federal Awards See APPENDIX D - 3) Schedule of Expenditures of State Financial Awards See APPENDIX E - Schedule of workload measures for State General Apportionment See APPENDIX F - 5) Reconciliation of the 50 Percent Law calculation to audited financial statements See APPENDIX G
+- .01 Current required reporting of supplemental information consists of: - Schedule of District Organization, Board and Administration Members, and Auxiliary Organizations

+See APPENDIX C

+- 2) Schedule of Expenditures of Federal Awards See APPENDIX D - 3) Schedule of Expenditures of State Financial Awards See APPENDIX E - Schedule of workload measures for State General Apportionment See APPENDIX F - 5) Reconciliation of the 50 Percent Law calculation to audited financial statements See APPENDIX G

 - 6) Reconciliation of Education Protection Account expenditures to audited financial statements See APPENDIX H - 7) Reconciliation of governmental funds to the statement of net position.
-This reconciliation must include a line item titled "General Fund" that ties the district's CCFS-311 General Fund balance.
-See the example listed on page 6-12 of the Budget and Accounting Manual (BAM) for an option in presenting this data. - 8) Notes to the supplemental information See APPENDIX I

-.02 The Schedule of Expenditures of Federal Awards is to include the name of the subrecipient(s) receiving federal financial awards for federal record keeping purposes.
+This reconciliation must include a line item titled "General Fund" that ties to the district's CCFS-311 General Fund balance.
+See the example listed on pages 14-15 of the Governmental Accounting and Financial Reporting Handbook for an option in presenting this data. - 8) Notes to the supplemental information See APPENDIX I - .02 The Schedule of Expenditures of Federal Awards is to include the name of the subrecipient(s) receiving federal financial awards for federal record keeping purposes.
 Sub recipients may include individual colleges of a district depending on program factors.
 For guidance on determining whether an entity is a subrecipient, see the Code of Federal Regulations Title 29 section 99.210.